Exclusive: European powers propose new Iran sanctions to meet Trump ultimatum

 The proposal follows weeks of talks between the State Department and European powers as they try to mollify the Trump administration, which is split between those who want to tear up the agreement and those who wish to preserve it.

+A U.S. State Department official declined to comment, adding, “We don’t want to get ahead of the EU’s decision-making process ...
+There is broad agreement on the areas that need strengthening, but how that’s done in each of the three areas is the subject of our negotiations.”

-A U.S. official cited “very good” talks with London, Paris and Berlin this week in Vienna on the issue.
+A different U.S. official cited “very good” talks with London, Paris and Berlin this week in Vienna on the issue.

 The document referred to sanctions that would “target militias and commanders”.
 It proposes building on the EU’s existing sanctions list related to Syria, which includes travel bans and asset freezes on individuals, and a ban on doing business or financing public and private companies.